Rob Woodall: Political positions

-Interest group ratings

-Woodall has a 66 percent rating from conservative policy advocacy organization Heritage Action for his voting record.

-Woodall has a "B" rating from marijuana legalization advocacy organization the National Organization for the Reform of Marijuana Laws (NORML) for his voting history regarding cannabis-related causes.

 Economic issues

-Woodall supports tax reform and FairTax.
+Woodall supported tax reform and FairTax.

 He voted in favor of the Tax Cuts and Jobs Act of 2017.
 After the passage of the bill, Woodall stated that it "marks tremendous progress and is the fulfillment of a commitment made to the American people."

 Woodall was one of only six House Republicans in the 112th Congress who did not sign Grover Norquist's "Taxpayer Protection Pledge," stating that "my commitment to the Fair Tax and a common-sense tax overhaul makes it impossible for me to support the second component of the Pledge, which states that I must 'oppose any net reduction or elimination of deductions and credits, unless matched dollar for dollar by further reducing tax rates.'"

 Health care

-Woodall opposes the Affordable Care Act (Obamacare), voting to repeal it.
+Woodall opposed the Affordable Care Act, voting to repeal it.

 Woodall co-sponsored the Sanctity of Human Life Act.
-In October 2011, Woodall voted for legislation to restrict how private insurance companies listed on a public insurance exchange may offer abortion coverage.

 LGBT rights

-Upon the legalization of same-sex marriage in the U.S, Woodall disagreed with the federal government's approach to deciding the issue for the entire nation, rather than allowing states to make the decision individually.
+Upon the legalization of same-sex marriage in the U.S., Woodall disagreed with the Supreme Court's approach to deciding the issue for the entire nation, rather than allowing states to make the decision individually.